Vargasavour Recipes

 Recipe

-These crab cakes are made with a mix of canned crabmeat, tuna, and surimi (imitation crab meat).
-Crispy on the outside and tender on the inside, they're perfect for a quick seafood dinner or appetizer.
+These canned crab cakes are made with canned crab meat, tuna, and surimi for a budget-friendly seafood recipe that turns out crispy on the outside and tender inside.
+Easy to prepare and full of flavor, they are perfect for a quick dinner or appetizer.

 5 from 1 vote